 You’ll want to focus on:

-Lastly, is retargeting ads.
+Lastly, is ReTargeting Ads.
 Have you ever been to a website and then later on seen an ad from that business while on Facebook?
 Yep, you’ve been re-targeted.
 These are a great addition to your digital marketing strategy, but I’ll talk about those in another post as they require a bit more work.
+These are HUGE because they re-engage a user that has ALREADY shown interest in your brand/business.

 FINAL THOUGHT on Facebook posts and ads: They are all good assets to your digital marketing strategy, but you’ve got to have a strategy in place or else you’re kind of all over the place.
 Go find one of your favorite brands on Facebook and see how they’re posting.
 Keep an eye out for their ads and inspect it from top to bottom.
 I bet they have something awesome and send you to a specific page on their website.
 I also bet that after you come back to Facebook you see another ad from them.
 That’s a good strategy.

-Comment below if you have a question.
-Holler at me if you want to chat.
+Comment below or Holler at me if you have a question.
 Or click on the Facebook messenger on the right.